Hello there!

 • Position: PhD student at Instituto de Astrofísica de Canarias

-Professor assistant at Universidad de La Laguna
+Professor at Universidad de La Laguna

 Personal image in the NOT telescope